Use our free templates and learn everything you need to know to make your resume ATS-friendly below.

 Finally, you can run your resume through an ATS resume scanner.

-3. What is a good ATS score?
+5. What is an ATS score?

 Applicant Tracking Systems may assign a percentage score to show how well a resume matches the job description or search criteria.
 Every organization uses these scores differently.
 Resumes scoring higher than 80% are prioritized by the system, but recruiters still have access to and can read all resumes submitted.